 What is the cheapest car insurance in Massachusetts?

-The cheapest car insurance companies in Massachusetts are Amica, Geico and State Farm.
-However, you might pay more or less than the statewide average based on factors like your ZIP code, driving record and the type of car you drive.
+Based on Bankrate’s research, two of the cheapest car insurance companies in Massachusetts are Amica and Geico.
+However, you might pay more or less than quoted premiums we pulled, as your actual car insurance rate will be based on factors like your ZIP code, driving record and the type of car you drive.
 Remember that Massachusetts does not consider your age, credit score or income when calculating your rate.

 How much does car insurance cost in Massachusetts?